f8888-web/BrivMaster/IC_BrivMaster_Extra/README.md

 ### Starting Strategy
 Combine Thellora and Briv: There are two primary ways for a run to start.
 1. Non-combining.
 Thellora jumps without Briv, landing on Favour+1, e.g. at 300 favour she jumps to zone 301.
-In this scenario Thellora is NOT saved into the Modron formation and the Casino (Ellywick card draw) is performed in zone 1
+In this scenario Thellora is **not** saved into the Modron formation and the Casino (Ellywick card draw) is performed in zone 1
 2. Combining.
 Thellora and Briv jump together, landing on Favour+Briv Jump+1, e.g. at 300 favour and 9J Briv they land on 310.
 Note this is not the same as if they jumped seperately, where it would be Thellora to 301 (favour+1) then Briv to 311 (9+1) as the 'normal' next zone is only factored in once.
-In this scenario Thellora is NOT saved into the Modron formation and the Casino (Ellywick card draw) is performed after Thellora's jump
+In this scenario Thellora is saved into the Modron formation and the Casino (Ellywick card draw) is performed after Thellora's jump
 Generally combining is better, as it removes a transition, but some routes and favours may not work well with it, e.g. if they land on a boss as a result.

 > Author's Note: The level settings (below) are saved independently for combining / non-combining.